dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 - your enemy will be ruthless & destroy you immediately
 - learn to dance with them, you're going to need it.
-- they will have a weapon they will never let go of
+- they will have a weapon that they will never let go of. it's not a fair fight. it never was. do not allow your space to become choked
+  out: you need air, water, fire. you need people. you need food.
 - when that one doesn't work, they have plenty more you've never seen. enjoy each and every one you get the chance to see because each one is special. some are never meant to be seen ... for long.
   - story of the house from "The Ancient Magus Bride"
   - some people never leave. you get to take one thing home with you. i took them all and made new ones.
+- wear your scars proudly.
-- make them grab the weapon they didn't intend to use
+- make them grab the weapon they didn't intend to use. your weapon is the way itself.
 - bait them into breaking their precious things
 - grab their eyes with your fearless gaze & never let go
 - when they are certain you'll strike, feint instead